redbadger/crux/docs/src/rfcs/per-operation-types.md

-short: `Operation` keeps `Output` for the machinery generic over every kind, the kind traits name the same payload under the word that fits the kind — `Response` on a request, `Item` on a stream, nothing on a notification — and the two are bound together so they cannot disagree.
-Whether the kind traits are implemented alongside `Operation` or blanket-implemented from `Kind` is the question that RFC puts to review.
+short: `Operation` keeps `Output` for the machinery generic over every kind, the kind traits name the same payload under the word that fits the kind — `Response` on a request, `Item` on a stream, nothing on a notification — and the two are bound together so they cannot disagree. `Operation` is hidden and sealed, so that only `#[derive(Operation)]` implements it and a hand-written impl is not supported; that RFC also explains why the supertrait cannot be removed, and what removing it would cost.

 **This shape is breaking.** Associated type defaults are unstable (E0658, rust-lang/rust#29661), so `type Kind` cannot default to "unspecified" and every